mdfnam/QnA/Parts of Speech.md

 - **Fi'l:** Part of speech in Arabic that indicates a meaning in itself and is also linked to time.
 - **Harf:** Part of speech in Arabic that conveys meaning only when followed by another word.

-**Example:**
+**Example:** Break down each word in the English sentence, determine which definition it satisfies, and then map it to the corresponding part of speech in Arabic.

-*Sentence:* I ate an apple yesterday.
+*Sentence:* I was eating an apple yesterday.
-- `I` : It is an ism as it contains a meaning in itself, representing myself, and is not bound by time.
+- `I` : It contains a meaning in itself, representing myself, and is not bound by time - Ism
-- `ate` : It is a fi'l as it conveys meaning and is also linked with time since it is in the past tense.
+- `was eating` : It conveys meaning and is also linked with time since it is in the past tense - Fi'l
-- `an` : It is a harf that conveys meaning only when followed by a word (noun).
+- `an` : It conveys meaning only when followed by a word (noun) - Harf
-- `apple` : It is an ism as it contains a meaning in itself, representing an eating object, and is timeless.
+- `apple` : It contains a meaning in itself, representing an eating object, and is timeless - Ism
+- `yesterday` : It is an ism again.

+**Note:** In the English language, there are instances where a single verb is formed by combining more than one word.

+*Using Elimination Method:*
+- **Checking Fi'l:** It cannot be a fi'l since it does not have any present, future, and past tenses.
+- **Checking Harf:** It cannot be a harf since there is no word following it.
-- `yesterday` : It is an ism again. *Explanation:* It is not a fi’l, instead, it is the name of the day.
-The word 'yesterday' refers to the day that preceded today.
+- **Checking Ism:** Thus, it is an ism as it is the name of the day, referring to the day that preceded today.
 It is not stuck in that time, rather, it is the name for a specific time.
-Therefore, it is an ism.

 ## Mapping Parts of Speech
 Parts of speech in English that correspond to parts of speech in Arabic are as follows: